Digital Valley, National University of Singapore

 Entering from the existing SoC COM 2, it leads directly to an inviting open plaza located on the ground level.
 As one of the internal courtyards, it promotes natural ventilation and allows for warm sunlight filtering through the large canopy.
 It comfortably sets out as a focal meeting point that brings people together.
 As such, casual seating in groups is provided under the shaded canopy to encourage exchanges and mingles.
 Furthermore, an exhibition area is integrated in front to attract people’s attention in which it also leads to the subsequent view into the next internal courtyard downwards.
 Over here, the natural valley is revealed through this visual connection and allows a panoramic view of the overall new SoC.

 To allow the dynamic environment where people learn, meet, share ideas and collaborate, the internal research and collaboration areas are configured in clusters.
 Each cluster can interchangeably be converted to form a larger group; within which pockets of breakout and discussion areas are inserted to better facilitate free-and-easy discussion between researchers and professors in a more relaxed setting.
-It also takes into consideration the demand of formal discussion in a more enclosed and quieter setting of meeting rooms within the clusters.
+It also takes into consideration the demand of formal discussion in a more enclosed and quieter setting for meeting rooms within the clusters.
 These pocket spaces are designed to not only breaks the conventional long-corridor effect in most institutional layout, but also allow the space to become more engaging and less overwhelming.

 Whereas, the seminar rooms are deliberately planned on the outmost location to facilitate better accessibility and opens to the public.
 They can be utilised for new showcase launch in which activity such as drone flying could be brought to the internal courtyard that is immediately in front within the close proximity.
 Other public spaces are also designed to foster more collaborative exchange, for instance the social deck, a restaurant and a cafe that are integrated on the lower level.
 These public and social spaces are clustered and located with the merit of having nice panoramic view both inwards and outwards looking.